StarpTech/shikaka/README.md

 ### Multiple entry points

-Operates on a fixed directory structure like:
+It operates on a fixed directory structure like:

 ```
 $ shikaka src/index.js